Back To Search Results

 Airway Position and Clearance

-Upper airway obstruction can be relieved by head tilt, chin lift, or jaw thrust.
-In infants and children, a simple suctioning of the airway will help with the clearance.
-The bulb syringe or any other mechanical suction device can clear mucus or other debris from the airway.
-When using a bulb syringe to suction an infant, it is important to suction the mouth before the nose to avoid aspiration.
-The first step is to depress the bulb syringe and then place it in the mouth, then the nose.
-Infants are prone to vagal stimulation, and suctioning can lead to bradycardia.
-Suction must not last for over 10 seconds.
+Upper airway obstruction may be relieved by head tilt, chin lift, or jaw thrust.
+In infants and children, simple suctioning can help clear the airway using a bulb syringe or any mechanical suction device to remove mucus or other debris.
+When using a bulb syringe to suction an infant, the mouth must be suctioned before the nose to avoid aspiration.
+The process involves depressing the bulb syringe, inserting it into the mouth, and then suctioning the nose.
+Infants are particularly susceptible to vagal stimulation during suctioning, which can lead to bradycardia.
+Consequently, suctioning should not last more than 10 seconds.

 Adjuvants to Upper Airway Obstruction

-Oropharyngeal airway: One cannot use an oropharyngeal airway in patients with a severe gag reflex or oral trauma, as it could stimulate this gag reflex and lead to aspiration of gastric contents.
-Different sized oral appliances are available.
-They are measured and sized from the lip to the angle of the jaw and are useful for patients with spontaneous respirations who need help to keep their airway open (sleep apnea patients, for example).
+Adjuvants for relieving upper airway obstruction include the oropharyngeal and nasopharyngeal airways.
+Oropharyngeal airways should not be used in patients with a severe gag reflex or oral trauma, as they could trigger the gag reflex and lead to aspiration of gastric contents.
+Various sizes of oral appliances are available.
+These appliances are measured and sized from the lip to the angle of the jaw.
+Oropharyngeal airways are useful for patients with spontaneous respirations who need assistance in keeping their airways open, such as those with sleep apnea.

-Nasopharyngeal airway: This is used in patients with an intact gag reflex, trismus, or oral trauma, or those who have undergone oral or oropharyngeal surgery where the oral cavity should not be instrumented.
-The important factor in sizing a nasopharyngeal airway (NPA) is not only the tube's width (which may be dictated by nostril aperture diameter or nasal septal and turbinate position) but also the stature of the subject.
-The average adult male needs a size 7 port, and the average female needs a size 6 port.
-A tall male requires size 8, and a tall female requires size 7, as the patient's vertical height roughly corresponds to the anteroposterior length of the midface, and thus, nasal cavity.[5]
+A nasopharyngeal airway is used in patients with an intact gag reflex, trismus, and oral trauma or those who have undergone oral or oropharyngeal surgery, where the oral cavity should not be instrumented.
+The important factor in sizing a nasopharyngeal airway is not only the tube's width, which may be determined by nostril aperture diameter or the position of the nasal septum and turbinates, but also the patient's stature.
+The average male adult needs a size 7 port, whereas the average female adult requires a size 6 port.
+A tall male individual requires a size 8, and a tall female individual requires a size 7, as the patient's vertical height roughly corresponds to the anteroposterior length of the midface and, therefore, the nasal cavity.[7]
+A study involving 413 infants younger than 12 months found an association between subject height and the nares-vocal cord distance.
+To place the nasopharyngeal airway in infants, the insertion length should be slightly less than the anthropometric measurement of the nose tip to the earlobe distance.[8]

-A properly performed mask ventilation is the fundamental maneuver in airway management.
-Both in adults and children, there are one- and two-hand techniques.
-For neonatal airway, one hand technique is usually effective, as a single hand can often perform all necessary maneuvers.
-One can relieve the upper airway obstruction encountered during simple mask ventilation via head tilt, chin lift, jaw thrust, and the application of continuous positive airway pressure.
-Bag-mask ventilation is also appropriate while preparing to intubate.
+Proper bag-mask ventilation is a fundamental maneuver in airway management.
+Both one- and two-hand techniques are used in adults and children.
+The one-hand technique is typically effective for neonatal airway management, as a single hand can perform all necessary maneuvers.
+During simple mask ventilation, upper airway obstruction may be relieved with head tilt, chin lift, jaw thrust, and continuous positive airway pressure.
+Bag-mask ventilation is also appropriate when preparing for intubation.

 Advanced Airway

-This is a supraglottic airway device now frequently used by many emergency medical personnel that intentionally intubates the esophagus, but the design of the device allows ventilation via a two-cuffed system and a ported tube.
-They are popular because of their ease of administration.
-They come in different sizes, but their routine use does not routinely extend to pediatric airway management.
+This supraglottic airway device, now commonly used by many emergency medical personnel, is intended for intubating the esophagus.
+The design of this device enables ventilation through a two-cuffed system and a ported tube.
+These devices are favored for their ease of use and are available in various sizes, although their application is not commonly extended to pediatric airway management.

 Oxygen

 Oxygen is a critical component of airway management.
-Pre-oxygenation with nasal cannulae, bi-valve mask, high flow oxygen, or bi-pap before the intubation can deliver the much-needed oxygen prior to intubation attempt.
+Preoxygenation using a nasal cannula, bivalve mask, high-flow oxygen, or bilevel-positive airway pressure (BiPAP) can deliver essential oxygen before intubation.

 Bougie